pyarmak/entrada-1x-docs/user/docs/scheduling/create.md

 #Creating and Managing a Schedule
-To create a schedule of events that can be populated with instructors, learners, resources, etc. you must be logged in as a system administrator or program administrator.
+To create a schedule of events that can be populated with instructors, learners, resources, etc. you must be logged in with administrator or pcoordinator.
 While you can create an entirely new schedule using a CSV or manually (one event at a time), if you have an existing course, the fastest option to make a schedule is to copy an existing schedule.

+You can also create individual events that appear immediately in the schedule.
+To do so, navigate to Admin>Manage Events and click 'Add New Event'.
+At that point, follow the instructions in the Manually Add New Event section below.
+Using this method, upon saving the event will immediately be live in the system.

 #How to create a new schedule of events
 * Navigate to Admin>Manage Events.